StevenBlack/vocab/readme.md

 ### iconography
 Pictorial or symbolic representation of something.
 Cave writings depict ancient cultures by telling stories through pictures; in the same way, urban graffiti often provides the iconography for contemporary urban street culture.
-Pronounced EYE-KON-AH-GRAFF-EE.

 ### idem